nkoep/nkoep.net/posts/adaboost-regressor.md

 in the resampled training set.
-Intuitively, by including difficult samples multiple times, the prediction error of the respective samples also have a higher impact on the overall prediction error as individual errors add up.
+Intuitively, by including difficult samples multiple times, the prediction error of the respective samples also have a higher impact on the overall prediction error.
 Training a learner on such a dataset therefore naturally creates an estimator which performs better on the samples in question than the previous estimator.

-To make matters concrete, consider as usual a training set $\Trainset \defeq
+To make matters concrete, consider a training set $\Trainset \defeq
 \set{(\vmx_1, y_1), \ldots, (\vmx_\nsamp, y_\nsamp)} \subset \R^\nfeat \times
 \R$ consisting of feature vectors $\vmx_i$ and labels $y_i$.
 We want to train an ensemble of weight/estimator pairs